BCComputingClub/BC-ACM-ICPC-Practice/README.md

 </ol>

 For a detailed example of a `ReadMe.txt` file, please see [the ReadMe for the Greatest Common Divisor](ACM Algorithms/src/Greatest_Common_Divisor/).

+## Adding More Algorithms

+To add an algorithm, first clone this repository to make a local branch.

 Once you have modified your local branch and added an algorithm with this structure, please submit a pull request to add your algorithm to the `master` branch.